imgag/ngs-bits/doc/GSvar/variant_filtering.md

 **Note:**
 Before performing a trio analysis, always have a look at the index case as a single sample.
 It is possible to miss the causal variant if performing multi-sample analysis only.
-This has both technical and biological reasons (low coverage in one sample, incomplete penetrance, ...).
+This has both technical and biological reasons (low coverage in one sample, reduced penetrance, ...).

 ### Multi-sample analysis